Why some heaps support constant-amortized-time decrease-key operations, and others do not: The pure heap model

 \subsection{Structural invariants and terminology}

 The pure heap model requires that at the end of every operation, the data structure is an ordered forest of general heaps.
-(Equivalently, the data structure is a half-ordered tree.)
 Each node is associated with a key $\akey \in \theset$.
 We will use $x$ both to refer to a key and the node in the heap containing the key.
 Inside each node is stored the key value, pointers to the parent, leftmost child and right sibling of the node, along with other possible augmented information.

 The \emph{structure} of the heap is the shape of the forest, without regard to the contents of the nodes.
-The \emph{location} of a node is its position in the forest of heaps relative to the right (i.e. a node could be described as being the fifth child from the right of a node which is the third child from the right of the fourth root from the right.
-The idea is that position is invariant under adding new siblings to the left).
+The \emph{location} of a node is its position in the forest of heaps relative to the right (e.g. a node could be described as being the fifth child from the right of a node which is the third child from the right of the fourth root from the right.
+The idea is that location is invariant under adding new siblings to the left).